vstark21/SDC_in_simulator/README.md

 * Speed at that specific time
 * Throttle at that specific time

-For **Track-1**, I have used only data from center of the car and steering angle and it looks like this
+For **Track-1** training, I used images from center of the car and respective steering angles.
+It looks like this

 <div align="center"><img src="assets/data_sample.jpg"></div>

-But for **Track-2**, I have used data from center, left, right and flipped image of center image to train the network and used steering angle data in this way
+But for **Track-2 **training, I used images from center, left, right and flipped image of center image to train the network and used steering angle data in this way

 | <img src="assets/center.jpg"><small>Center Image</small>    | <img src="assets/left.jpg"> <small>Left Image</small> | <img src="assets/right.jpg"> <small>Right Image</small> | <img src="assets/center_flipped.jpg"> <small>Flipped Center Image</small> |
 | ----------------------------------------------------------- | ----------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------------ |